-Our first motivation for this effort is computational and stems from the growing interest in obtaining solution methods for various problems in a data-driven manner.
-In this paradigm, one identifies procedures given input-output data -- inputs representing problem instances and outputs specifying solutions -- rather than handcrafting one based on insights about the structure of the problem family.
+A second motivation for our effort stems from the growing interest in learning solution methods for various problem families from data.
+Here one is typically given input-output data, and the goal is to fit a mapping that approximately fits the data.
 This framework has been fruitfully applied to domains including integer programming, inverse problems, and numerical solvers for PDEs~\cite{kristo2020case,GNN_substruct_count,GNN_maxcut,ongie2020deep, alg_unrolling,learn_branch}.
-A fundamental limitation in much of the literature on these topics is that the solution methods learned from data are only applicable in dimensions that are manifest in the provided training data, and extension to inputs of different sizes is handled on a case-by-case basis.
-In contrast, we wish to learn \emph{algorithms} that should be defined for inputs of any relevant size and constitute a sequence of solution maps, one for each input size.
-To facilitate numerical search over spaces of algorithms, we seek principled approaches to deriving \emph{finitely-parametrized} such sequences.
-Our work addresses this challenge for algorithms specified as linear optimization over convex sets, i.e., convex programs.
+However, a fundamental limitation in much of this literature is that the mappings learned from data are typically only defined for inputs of the same dimension as the ones in the training data, and extension to inputs of different dimensions is handled on a case-by-case basis.
+In contrast, we wish to learn \emph{algorithms} that should be defined for inputs of any relevant size, i.e., we aim to identify a sequence of solution maps, one for each input size.
+Identifying a freely-described convex set offers a convenient approach to learning an algorithm specified as linear optimization over convex sets (convex programs).
+Further, to facilitate numerical search over a family of freely-described convex sets---for example, to fit an element of this family to training data---it is natural to seek \emph{finitely-parametrized} families of such sets, such as the following examples. \begin{example} The following are examples of finitely-parametrized families of freely-described convex sets. \begin{enumerate}[(a)] \item The sequence of subsets $\left\{\alpha_1 \mathrm{diag}(X) + \alpha_2 X\mathbbm{1}_n: \allowbreak X\succeq0,\ \alpha_3\mathrm{Tr}(X)\mathbbm{1}_n + \alpha_4 \mathrm{diag}(X) + \alpha_5 X\mathbbm{1}_n = \alpha_6\mathbbm{1}_n\right\}$ of $\RR^n$ is parametrized by $\alpha\in\RR^6$.

-Our second motivation is mathematical, whereby we wish to facilitate structural understanding of convex sets that can be instantiated in any dimension.
-Although such sequences of convex sets are ubiquitous, the existence and interplay between the sets in different dimensions is rarely explicitly discussed or exploited in the literature.
-One body of work in which relations between convex sets in different dimensions play a prominent role is the theory of matrix convexity and free convex algebraic geometry.
-This theory studies matrix convex sets, which are sequences of convex sets closed under matrix convex combinations that relate the sets in different dimensions~\cite{kriel2019introduction,helton02,HM12,evert2018extreme}.
-In the present paper we consider sequences of convex sets with more general relations between dimensions, which provides a framework in which to investigate the geometry of sequences of convex sets beyond those that arise in matrix convexity.